What is the Total Cost of Owning a Car?

 Insurance premiums are right next to your car payment when it comes to cost.
 To avoid high premiums, you can use MyChoice’s comparison tool and find the best coverage for your dollar.

 It’s worth shopping around.
-The average car insurance premium costs $1,426 per year.
+The average car insurance premium costs $1,426 per year, but your location has an impact on those rates.
+Car insurance premiums in Ontario are not the same as premiums in Alberta.
 Of course, your mother’s advice still stands—” Don’t get into an accident”.
 If you tend to forget that advice, you can read this to learn how to manage a poor driving record.

 The general rule is: avoid financing your vehicle through dealerships.
 They tend to tack fees and fine print onto your deal.
 Every deal will be different, of course, depending on credit and even the condition of the car.